TuomSu/TicketGuru_k23/index.md

 As an admin user, I need to be able to set, start and end pre-selling of tickets.

 As an admin user, I want to be able to add/save, edit and delete tickets.

+**Lisätty 3.4.23**
+- As an admin user I want to be able to add/save, edit and delete different ticket types.

+- As ad admin user I want to be able to add acceptable ticket types to each event.

 **Pääkäyttäjä**: toimistotyöntekijällä olisi CRUD-oikeudet sekä oikeus ottaa raportteja,